I want a dog. D-O-G.

 I ventured out to the local feed store on Friday afternoon — The Feed & Garden Store on Old Jacksboro Highway.
 We were initially stumped.
 They had medicated feed for captive birds, I guess.
 They knew this was not what I needed.
 They had 50-pound bags of feed.
 Um.
 No.

-But the staff there agreed I needed something.
+But the staff agreed I needed something.
 So they went in the back and came back with a quart-sized bag full of feed.

 These guys were awesome.